 It all depends on what you want to track.

-Google Alerts is great because it’s free to use.
-You’ll get notified when your competitors are mentioned so you can stay up to date on the latest information.
+Ultimately, Google Alerts is great because it’s free to use and you’ll get notified when your competitors are mentioned so you can stay up to date on the latest information.

 What happens when you see something online about your competitors?